 Atlantic is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Virginia.
 With a population of 808 people and just one neighborhood, Atlantic is the 306th largest community in Virginia.

-Telecommuters are a relatively large percentage of the workforce: 34.01% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Atlantic telecommute to their jobs.
+Overall, about 34.01% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The population of Atlantic overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Atlantic, 21.47% have at least a bachelor's degree.